Growing up with a famous sibling…

 Capella Tega; a small chapel with frescoes from the XIV century

-Collegiata di Santa Maria Maggiore, a wonderful church from the 1200s especially famous for stunning paintings by Pinturicchio, Perugino and some Deruta ceramics..
+Collegiata di Santa Maria Maggiore, a wonderful church from the 1200s especially famous for stunning paintings by Pinturicchio, Perugino, and some Deruta ceramics.

-Cappella Baglioni, Spello’s most significant chapel which is known for its Renaissance frescoes by Pinturicchio (1500).
+Cappella Baglioni, Spello’s most significant chapel is known for its Renaissance frescoes by Pinturicchio (1500).
 Also worth seeing is the little Hortus, the garden beside the church.

-Church of San Lorenzo has interesting woodwork and outside the city walls visitors can admire the Romanesque church of San Claudio and Villa Fidelia.
+Church of San Lorenzo has interesting woodwork and outside the city walls, visitors can admire the Romanesque church of San Claudio and Villa Fidelia.

 Finestre, balconi e vicoli fioriti